Skip to main content

 • Long delay, clicking, then a soft “whoomp” when it finally lights: aging igniter on borrowed time.

-A clamp meter reading the igniter circuit tells the full story (a healthy round igniter draws around 3.2 to 3.6 amps, a flat one around 3.6 to 4.0).
-If you don’t have one, the glow test gets you most of the way.
+A tech will confirm with a clamp meter on the igniter circuit (a healthy round igniter draws around 3.2 to 3.6 amps, a flat one around 3.6 to 4.0 amps).
+That reading rules out control-board and wiring issues before anyone orders a part.

 What an oven igniter costs